erikao/journohackdays/long-form.md

 Also, reach out to national groups like the Online News Association that have events listings.
 And of course, [let us know](mailto:opennews@mozillafoundation.org) so we can add the event to the [Source events listing](http://source.mozillaopennews.org/en-US/articles/tags/events/).

-## Food
+### Food
 People should be well fed throughout your entire event.
 Meals should be covered for every time period you have people at the event.
 I am still trying to figure out the appropriate estimate on how to order ahead for an event, so any suggestions on that equation, please do share.
 If you can afford it, ordering too much is preferable to ordering too little.
 You don't want people distracted by being hungry.

 In addition to meals you should provide a steady stream of **caffiene** and **sugar**.
 Have coffee/tea (whatever your participants prefer) available at all times, and especially in the morning.
 Snacks are crucial, especially in the mid-afternoon slump.
 A nice assortment of junk food and nuts/fruit is ideal.

-## Program/prizes
+### Program/prizes
 To dispel a common misconception about hack days: you are not required to offer prizes.
 An enormous amount of organizing time and fundraising effort is often spent on chasing after prizes.
 Prizes are totally and completely optional.
 It is extraordinarily unlikely that people are attending your event with the prize as the sole motivator.
 It's probably not even a primary motivator.
 It's just not why people attend journalism hack days.
 Some other hack days are extremely focused on prizes, but these events are not.
 If you feel like you really need to offer prizes, make sure they can be shared by a team (good luck cutting an iPad in five parts) and keep them practical.
 Maybe your sponsors would like to offer a license for one of their services.
 Maybe they could cowork with a local news development team for a day.
 You can get creative, but really, go back to what your goals are for your event.
 Are you goals served by prizes?
 If so, what should those prizes look like?

 Planning the program can be tricky.
 Are people going to be heads down working?
 Will participants be working with a new tool or data set that requires training?
 Are there exciting developments in your community you'd like to tell people about to get them motivated for the weekend?
 Maybe you'd like to close with a speaker that will issue a motivating call to action for next steps.
 Speakers are not required as part of the program, but think about if they will help you meet your goals.

-## Technical logistics
+### Technical logistics
 Once you get everyone in one physical location, how will they be completing their work?
 Will everyone bring their own laptop?
 Can you have data sets pre-downloaded?
 Will people have the appropriate development environment for the project they choose to work on?
 Will they need hosting support?
 Are they familiar with git and github?
 This should already be known because you checked with the space host, but, will the wireless actually work?

 This is one of those areas that seems to be different for every event.
 Definitely looking for more tips/suggestions here.
 Seems like a lot could be dealt with beforehand or early in the event, and yet it often comse as a surprise.

-# Day of - how to prepare, what to expect, how to delegate
+## Day of - how to prepare, what to expect, how to delegate

-## Agenda
+### Agenda
-The precise timing of the agenda will vary depending on the [type of event](appendix).
+The precise timing of the agenda will vary depending on the [type of event](#Appendices).
 But here is the basic flow:
-* Informal introductions - people need to meet each other.
+* **Informal introductions** - people need to meet each other.
 This often happens casually offer pizza or coffee as people begin to filter into the event.
 Build in some time for people to get in, get settled.
-* Welcome and expectation setting - the facilitator should go over the goals of the event and the general expectations for participants.
+* **Welcome and expectation setting** - the facilitator should go over the goals of the event and the general expectations for participants.
-* Formal introductions - participants sould introduce themselves in a quick ice breaker to help people get to know each other and their interests, skills, and something fun.
+* **Formal introductions** - participants sould introduce themselves in a quick ice breaker to help people get to know each other and their interests, skills, and something fun.
-* Ideation - you want to get the project ideas out there.
+* **Ideation** - you want to get the project ideas out there.
 This phase can take a lot of different forms, but basically you want to allow everyone with an idea to share it and put it down on paper/white board.
-* Project formation - idea pitchers should lead discussion of their idea, and other participants should check out the available ideas.
+* **Project formation** - idea pitchers should lead discussion of their idea, and other participants should check out the available ideas.
 The facilitator will help guide this process, which might involve combining ideas, redirecting people with certain skills to certain projects to give feedback, etc. **This can be very tricky**
-* Team formation - once the projects are narrowed down, the teams should start to form (this can happen concurrently).
+* **Team formation** - once the projects are narrowed down, the teams should start to form (this can happen concurrently).
 A really good project idea might turn out not to have enough team members interested and that's fine.
 At the end of this step, everyone should be on a team, working on a project idea.
 	* A great pre-planning tip: when possible, pre-formed or mostly pre-formed teams can have a big head start coming into events.
-* WORK - go team!
+* **WORK** - go team!
 Event organizers should be on-hand to help field questions and offer support, but teams should be given a giant chunk of time to just work.
-* Check in - after several hours/at the end of the day there should be some sort of formal check in.
+* **Check in** - after several hours/at the end of the day there should be some sort of formal check in.
 This can be a go-round from the teams themselves.
 Another less disruptive approach is for an event organizer to go around and interview teams with a set of questions and upload the answers to a wiki/etherpad.
 It's important for there to be some sort of documentation of work that the teams are doing.
-* More work - teams should keep working, with regular updates about how much time is left during the event.
+* **More work** - teams should keep working, with regular updates about how much time is left during the event.
 * Demo - teams should share their work!
-This can also take many forms.rul The traditional format is a series of PowerPoint presentations, but that's not the only option.
+This can also take many forms.
+The traditional format is a series of PowerPoint presentations, but that's not the only option.
 A science fair style approach can be fun.
-* Wrapup/next steps - the event facilitator should close out the event with lots of excitement, appreciation, and "job well done"s as well as description of any next steps.
+* **Wrapup/next steps** - the event facilitator should close out the event with lots of excitement, appreciation, and "job well done"s as well as description of any next steps.

-## Roles
+### Roles
 On the event day, it's good to have different people filling different roles.
 The most critical roles:
-* Event facilitator - this person leads the opening and expectation setting and sets the tone for the entire event.
+* **Event facilitator** - this person leads the opening and expectation setting and sets the tone for the entire event.
 This person should be comfortable talking with groups and able to monitor the event and judge when to intervene to help out a team or adjust the agenda.
-* Facilitator sidekick - the facilitator needs a point person helper.
+* **Facilitator sidekick** - the facilitator needs a point person helper.
 This person should be available to follow up on issues for the facilitator and deal with logistical items such as organizing food, clean up, etc as necessary.
 This person can also serve as the documenter-in-chief helping teams document their projects as well as taking photos and keeping track of the event for the organizers.
-* Tech expert - you'll want at least one of these people who can field questions, help people get their laptops set up, deal with issues, and generally just provide the comfort that there is a point person with tech skills so participants know there is someone they can go to for help.
+* **Tech expert** - you'll want at least one of these people who can field questions, help people get their laptops set up, deal with issues, and generally just provide the comfort that there is a point person with tech skills so participants know there is someone they can go to for help.
-* Enthusiasm ringer - this can be a participant, but I think it helps to have someone who is just SO EXCITED TO BE THERE and they are able to convey that energy in a way that is infectious and not annoying.
+* **Enthusiasm ringer** - this can be a participant, but I think it helps to have someone who is just SO EXCITED TO BE THERE and they are able to convey that energy in a way that is infectious and not annoying.

-## Facilitation
+### Facilitation
 Facilitation can be really hard.
 It can.
 It doesn't come naturally to everyone.
 It takes a while to learn how to read and respond to a crowd.
 If you've been involved with your community for a long time, you already have a head start cause you are familiar with the people at your event.
 Great.

-Through Mozilla, I've been lucky enough to learn from Gunner (Allen Gunn of [Aspiration Tech](link)) who is just a phenomonal event facilitator.
-He's really a genius at it.
-But a few things I've gleaned in terms of how he sets the tone at the beginning of the event.
+Through Mozilla, I've been lucky enough to learn from Gunner (Allen Gunn of [Aspiration Tech](http://aspirationtech.org/)) who is just a phenomonal event facilitator.
+A few things I've picked up from him about how he sets the tone at the beginning of the event.
 * He starts by laying out the purpose and expectations for the event with an enthusiasm that feels genuine.
 * He sets reviews shared rules (which he himself also follows):
-	* Respect time and schedule - we will all be aware of the schedule and not waste or impose on each other's time
+	* **Respect time and schedule** - we will all be aware of the schedule and not waste or impose on each other's time
-	* Respect communication - we will be mindful of vocabulary by avoiding use of jargon and defining terms when they arise
+	* **Respect communication** - we will be mindful of vocabulary by avoiding use of jargon and defining terms when they arise
-	* Rule of one, rule of n - each person should  speak 1/nth of the time.
+	* **Rule of one, rule of n** - each person should  speak 1/nth of the time.
 Find yourself talking more?
 Step back.
 Talking less?
 Step up.
 The rules are simple, straightforward, and all oriented toward respect and inclusion of all participants.
 It sets the perfect tone.
 * He monitors the event and intervenes when a team seems to need assistnace or redirection.
 He also reads the crowd and adjusts the schedule as necessary to respond to energy levels/engagement.

 These are all tactics that anyone can use.
 Treating people with respect and expecting the same from them goes an awful long way.

-## Code of conduct
+### Code of conduct
 In additoin to facilitation, it can be helpful to have an event code of conduct.
-The Python Conference has a [great example](link).
+The Python Conference has a [great example](https://us.pycon.org/2013/about/code-of-conduct/).

 Another thing to consider with codes of conduct is privacy.
 Ask people if they want their picture taken.
 This can be a question in registration or something you deal with on the event day.

 Codes of conduct are great because you have a description of what you'll do if an issue arises (however unlikely you may believe that to be).
 They also have the added benefit of showing participants that you're thinking about conduct, privacy, and safety, which is a great thing convey.

-# Documentation, reporting back, and follow through
+## Documentation, reporting back, and follow through
 Congratulations, you held your event!
 You should tell everyone about it.
 During the event itself, you should have created some mechanism for teams to track their projects (a wiki, etherpad, github, hackdash).

 After the event, write a post about how it went so that the community can learn from you.
 Examples include: